devcode1981/File-Provider-Storage/doc/howto/mysql.md

-# GitLab with MySQL
+# GitLab development with MySQL

-Eventhough our prefered database is PostgeSQL, there are time you'd want to test your code on MySQL.
+Even though our prefered database is PostgeSQL, there are time you'd want to test your code on MySQL.
 This is meant as a general guideline in setting things up.

 ## Installing MySQL